Minzu Hotel

 The Minzu Hotel (民族饭店 (Mínzú Fàndiàn), literally "Nationalities Hotel") is located on West Chang'an Avenue, in Xicheng District, Beijing, China.
-Having its opening in 1959, it was one of the Ten Great Buildings of Beijing in 1950s, and has hosted numerous foreign delegations.
+Opened in 1959, it was one of the Ten Great Buildings of Beijing in the 1950s, and has hosted numerous foreign delegations.
 It is also a common place for press conferences.
-The 10-storey 4 star hotel has 507 rooms.
+The 10-story 4 star hotel has 507 rooms.